 For instance, a retired lawyer had hired me to draft revisions to a rather complex Last Will and Testament.
 Our simple will template includes a footer that appears at the bottom of each page.
 Give the title of your simple will and the page number, and include a place for you to write your initials.
 You must edit the footer of your copy of the simple will to add your name.

-An executor refers to a woman who has been assigned responsibility for carrying out the provisions set out in a final will and will.
-I imagine that the only reason “last will and testament” looks good in capital letters is because it often appears as a title at the top of a will.
+Do not change the page numbers or the place of your initials.
+An executor refers to a woman who has been assigned responsibility for carrying out the provisions set out in a final will and testament.
+The only reason “last will and testament” looks good in capital letters is because it often appears as a title at the top of a will.